Global mission has focused on Malawi, Africa.

 In 2005, a group of members from First Presbyterian renewed our longstanding partnership with the Presbyterian Church in Malawi, Africa.
 During this visit, we encountered a dynamic malaria coordinator named Grace Chiumia.

 As our friendship with Grace grew so did our awareness of the plight of Malawian widows.
 Widows in Malawi are often "cleaned out" by in-laws after the loss of a spouse.
 It is a frightful and painful tradition.
 In 2007 we began working on a "widow's fund" that would allow for the most vulnerable in Malawi to find hope.
 Each year on Christmas Eve, we take an offering that goes directly to those in the greatest need.
-The Widows' Fund has now become a standalone non-profit organization.
-For more more information please visit http://womenofgracewidowsfund.org.
+The Widows' Fund has now become a standalone non-profit organization with support from both the Watertown and Canton Presbyterian churches.

 Beginning in 2006, First Presbyterian Church has raised funds to provide for more than 150 shallow wells in the sub-Saharan Africa countries of Malawi, Zambia and Tanzania.
 Working with the able Marion Medical Mission organization, our humble donations become new life for villages enduring the absence of clean, drinkable water.

 Numerous individuals have volunteered to take part in their installation.